gouravg8/deltaWeb/day28/middleware.md

 7. validation for schema

-   - use joi to validate each input
+   - use `Joi` to validate each input
    - it help us to validate server side schema

    `schema.js`